halyph/mind-flow/docs/bookshelf.md

 9. *Escaping the Build Trap: How Effective Product Management Creates Real Value*, by **Melissa Perri** (O'Reilly Media, 2018), ISBN 9781491973790
 10. *The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change*, by **Camille Fournier** (O'Reilly Media, 2017), ISBN 9781491973899
 11. *Hackers & Painters: Big Ideas from the Computer Age*, by **Paul Graham**, **Allen Noren** (O'Reilly Media, 2004), ISBN 9780596006624
+12. *How to Fuck Up Your Startup: The Science Behind Why 90% of Companies Fail--and How You Can Avoid It* by **Kim Hvidkjaer** (Matt Holt Books, 2022), ISBN 9781637740590

 ## 2021